Anthares101/my-cybersecurity-notes/README_EN.md

 ```console
 Anthares101@kali:~$ volatility -f imagen --profile=PERFIL hashdump
 ```
-Windows hashes passwords with an NTLM hash.
-It works by taking a password, part in half and hashing the parts separately.
+Old versions of Windows (Or new ones if enabled) hashes passwords with a LM hash.
+It works by taking a password, part it in half and hashing the parts separately.

 If there is no password, Windows has a default hash type that indicates that a string is empty.
-Windows passwordes are like 16-character max and start from 8 to 8 (In half go) In the hash an 8-character pass would appear as the second hash, as they are filled upside down.
+Windows passwords using this hash are 14-character max (Null-padded to 14 bytes if necessary).
+If a password is 7 characters long, its hash would appear as the second hash, as they are filled in reverse order.

 We can use [CrackStation](https://crackstation.net/) to try to crack common Windows hashes.